Understanding Residential Eviction Moratoriums During the COVID-19 Pandemic

-The State of California established an eviction moratorium that is scheduled to end on June 30th.
-Efforts are being made to extend the state’s moratorium to a later date, but this requires legislative action.
-Even so, landlords need to know that when the state’s moratorium ends, residential tenants in Alameda County, including Fremont, are protected by a County eviction moratorium which will likely extend past the June 30th date.
+The State of California established an eviction moratorium.
+Previously scheduled to end on June 30, the Governor has signed legislation to extend the moratorium through September 30, 2021.
+Even so, landlords need to know that residential tenants in Alameda County, including Fremont, also are protected by a County eviction moratorium, which may extend past the state’s September 30th date.

 On April 22, 2020, the Alameda County Board of Supervisors adopted Ordinance No. O-2020-23 as an urgency ordinance to regulate evictions throughout the County during the COVID-19 public health emergency.
 On June 30, 2020, the County adopted Ordinance No. O-2020-41 to extend its previous eviction moratorium.
 The County’s ordinance prohibits all evictions anywhere in the County with few exceptions.
 This ordinance is effective until 60 days after the local public health emergency is lifted by the County.
 The County’s ordinance superseded the City of Fremont’s emergency order establishing a moratorium on residential evictions during the COVID-19 crisis, so the County’s ordinance provides that its regulation of residential evictions applies in the City of Fremont.

 What are a landlord’s responsibilities under the County Ordinance?

 Landlords are prohibited from evicting residential tenants for nonpayment of rent when the failure to pay rent is due to financial hardship caused by the COVID-19 crisis.
 Landlords cannot charge late fees or take punitive action for failure to pay rent during the local public health emergency.

 The eviction process typically begins with a “notice of termination” from the landlord to the tenant.
 A landlord must provide a copy of the County ordinance and the following notice in at least 12-point font when serving residents with a notice of termination: